create3000/x_ite/docs/_posts/how-to-use-x_ite-with-electron.md

 ## What Files Are Needed?

-To get started, there are at least 3 files needed to start an Electron window.
+To get started, there are at least 4 files needed to open an Electron window:

+* app-folder
+  * main.js
+  * window.html
+  * window.js
+  * application.js

+Let us now look at the individual files.

 ### main.js